 Leaf mulch is the best choice when choosing a mulch for vegetable beds or to improve the quality of the soil.
 Leaf mulch breaks down quickly, increase soil fertility and draws worms and other beneficial organisms to your garden.

 Playground mulch is specifically screened for size and consistency to produce a more durable, woody product ideal for pathways and play areas.

 How Much Mulch Do I Need?

-If you have never mulched before, Greenwise recommends 2-3” of mulch at the most.
+If you have never mulched before, Greenwise recommends 2” of mulch.
 Over mulching is bad and can suppress plant material.
 If you have mulched in the past season, you can simply refresh your mulch by adding an inch or two.

 Be careful not to mulch excessively.
 Volcano mulching around shrubs and tree trunks can lead to basal decay and encircling roots.

 When you install mulch, consider adding composts and garden fertilizers, which can maximize the mulch’s effectiveness.

 Did You Know There’s a Right and a Wrong Way to Mulch Around Trees?